When launching a new analysis you are asked to select the "Assay", i.e. the capture or amplicon kit used for sequencing your sample.

 We use the assay's information to generate the QC report.
 If you don't know or you are not sure which assay was used to sequence your samples, this is not a problem at all.
-You can select one of our generic options "generic amplicon kit" or "generic capture kit".
+You can select the "generic capture kit".
 Just be sure to select the appropriate option for your assay's chemistry (see the next section).

-Using one of these options, the variant calling will be performed in untargeted mode, and the alignment statistics (given by the QC report) will not include the "on target" percentage of mapped reads since we will not know what the targeted regions are.
+Using this option, the variant calling will be performed in untargeted mode, and the alignment statistics (given by the QC report) will not include the "on target" percentage of mapped reads since we will not know what the targeted regions are.

 Which generic assay should I use?

-When using the generic assays (Generic capture or amplicon kit), your selection must be in line with the chemistry of your sequencing assay.
+When using the generic assay, your selection must be in line with the chemistry of your sequencing assay.
 This choice is important because it affects:

 - The way we handle possible PCR duplicates.